enqueuezero/site/concrete-architecture/access-token.md

 ## What is the difference between ID Token and Access Token?

 The ID Token is meant for the application only.
-An application need to know some basic information of the user, and luckily ID Token encapsulates these information in the payload.
+An application needs to know some basic information of the user, and luckily ID Token encapsulates this information in the payload.
 ID Token is usually a JSON Web Token (JWT).

 The Access Token is meant for API.
 Its purpose is to inform the API that the **bearer** of the token is trying to access the API.